RECOVERY OUTREACH CENTER (ROC)

 Vantage Point provides 24-hour a day, 7 days a week crisis residential services for male and female youth ages 10-17 who are at risk of becoming runaways (or are runaways) or experiencing serious parent-child conflicts at home.

 The Recovery Outreach Center (ROC) provides crisis mental health services to all age groups in Utah and Wasatch Counties.
 Our goal is to ensure that immediate access to mental health evaluations and consultations be provided to the community.
-We also partner closely with local law enforcement and can provide Mobile Crisis Outreach (MCOT) when necessary.
+We also partner closely with local law enforcement and can provide Mobile Crisis Outreach (MCOT) services.
 We have round the clock master level therapists and peer support specialists who are trained to respond to suicide and other crisis mental health issues.

-Wasatch Mental Health partners with the state-wide Utah Crisis Line that can be reached at (800) 273-TALK (8255).
+Wasatch Behavioral Health partners with the state-wide Utah Crisis Line that can be reached at (800) 273-TALK (8255).
 Please call the Utah Crisis Line for support and direction on how to access the Recovery Outreach Center.

 MCOT (Mobile Crisis Outreach Team)